 Blogs, for example, will help you to attract and engage with website visitors at the earlier stages of the buyer journey - typically those finding out more about their business problem and the potential solutions.

 Then you have eBooks, case studies and white papers, for example, these content assets explore business challenges in a bit more detail or a specific business environment.
-Best practice is to gate these assets behind a form on a landing page, requiring website visitors to offer some of their details in exchange for the content asset.
+The best practice is to gate these assets behind a form on a landing page, requiring website visitors to offer some of their details in exchange for the content asset.
 Using these assets you can generate leads and qualify them.

 Find out more about website lead generation strategies that work in 2018!